 Fertility and leukaemia treatments

-Some couples go on to have healthy babies after one or other partner has been treated for leukaemia.
-However, your fertility may be affected by some of the treatments, either temporarily, or permanently.
+Some people go on to have healthy babies after treatment for leukaemia.
+However, your fertility may be affected by some of the treatments, either temporarily or permanently.

 Chemotherapy

-Men: Chemotherapy can cause infertility in men.
-It may be temporary or permanent.
+Men and people assigned male at birth: Chemotherapy can cause infertility, which can be temporary or permanent.
 You may be on treatment 2–3 months before your sperm count is reduced.

-Women: Your periods may stop during or for a few months after treatment.
-You may get hot flushes, a dry vagina or other symptoms of the menopause if the chemo affects your ovaries.
+Women and people assigned female at birth: Your periods may stop during or for a few months after treatment.
+You may get hot flushes, a dry vagina or other symptoms of the menopause if the chemotherapy affects your ovaries.

 Your periods may return to normal a few months after treatment.
 In general the younger you are, the more likely it is that your regular periods will return and that you will still be able to have children.
-For some women, their period does not return after treatment and you may enter menopause.
+For some, your period does not return after treatment and you may enter menopause.

 TKIs